exasol/sphinx-github-pages-generator/README.rst

 Developed using GitHub Actions.
 We are using Sphinx for generating the documentation, because it is the default documentation tool for Python projects.
-Sphinx supports reStructuredText with proper cross-document references.
+Sphinx supports reStructuredText with appropriate cross-document references.
-We using the MyST-Parser to also integrate markdown files into the documentation.
+We use the MyST-Parser to also integrate markdown files into the documentation.

 In a Nutshell
 =============